jonathan-vallet/js13k-2020/README.md

 A desktop PVE version (and monetization perhaps) to build a deck and choosing a path like Slay the spire A PVP version to build a deck and fight other players

-Same system than Slay the spire, except that we have dices, and cards drawn are played using dices depending of several conditions like in Dicey Dungeon.
+Same system than Slay the spire, except that we have dice, and cards drawn are played using dice depending of several conditions like in Dicey Dungeon.

 ## TODO list